graylog-labs/graylog2-stream-dashboard/README.md

+## DEPRECATED: This project is discontinued.
+It may or may not work with your current Graylog version.
+The functionality it provides is now part of the live-tail feature of Graylog.

 # Graylog2 Stream Dashboard

 This is a small javascript web app that is showing you continuously updated dashboards for your Streams.
 It shows you the messages as they come in , as well as the most recent alarms that has been triggered for this stream.